lucapette/lucapette.github.com/_drafts/tomato-soup.markdown

 ## Instructions

-- Chop the garlic and the onions fine
+- Finely chop the garlic and the onions
-- Chop the carrots in small cubes and cut the tomatos in half
+- Chop the carrots into small cubes, and halve the tomatoes
-- Put the olive oil in the big pot with the chili pepper
+- Place the pot over medium(?) heat and add the olive oil and the chili pepper
-- Turn the heat on and let the garlic and the onions fry
+- Once the oil is hot, add the garlic and the onions, followed by the carrots
-- Put the carrots
-- After a few minutes put the tomato paste and mix everything together until all the ingredients are red
+- After a few minutes, add the tomato paste and mix together until all the ingredients are coated with the paste
-- Put all the tomatoes in the pan
+- Add the tomatoes
-- Crush the tomatoes with a wooden spoon while they cook in the pot
+- Crush the tomatoes with a wooden spoon while they cook
-- Put the broth into the pot
+- Add the broth
-- As soon as the broth stats boiling put the ras el hanout and the salt
+- As soon as the broth stats boiling, add the ras el hanout and salt to taste
-- Turn the heat down a little
+- Turn the heat down to a simmer(??)
-- Wait until the soup reaches the density you like the most (I like it very dense)
+- Cook until the soup reaches the density you like the most (I like it very dense)

 ## Serving

-- Put the soup in a big cup
+- Ladle the soup into a bowl
-- Put some oregano and estragon on the top of the soup
+- Sprinkle with the oregano and estragon to taste
-- Drop a tablespoon of creme in the centre of the soup
+- Drop a tablespoon of creme fraiche into the centre

 Enjoy it!

 ## Notes

-Sometimes, you do not have the broth at home.
-In those cases, it's totally fine to use a vegetable bouillon cube.
+If you don't have vegetable broth on hand, you can substitute with a bouillon cube.
 The procedure is the same.